Latent Conjunctive Bayesian Network: Unify Attribute Hierarchy and Bayesian Network for Cognitive Diagnosis: Introduction

 \section{Introduction}

 Cognitive diagnostic assessment aims to measure specific knowledge structures and processing skills in students \citep{leighton2007cdabook}.
 To model data arising from such assessments, \emph{cognitive diagnostic models} (CDMs) with discrete latent variables \citep[also called diagnostic classification models; see][]{rupp2010diagnostic, von2019handbook} have recently gained great popularity in educational, psychological, and behavioral applications.

 CDMs adopt a set of discrete latent \emph{attributes} with substantive meaning to explain a subject's multivariate responses to a set of items. ``Attribute'' here is a generic term that can represent unobserved psychological constructs including skills, knowledge states, conceptual understandings, cognitive processes, and rules \citep{wang2021tcdm}.
 In educational settings, each attribute often represents the mastery/deficiency of a specific latent skill.
 Adopting CDMs in educational assessment can generate fine-grained diagnoses about students' multiple latent skills, and hence provide detailed feedback about their weaknesses and strengths.
+A typical CDM consists of a \emph{structural model} for the latent attributes and a \emph{measurement model} describing the dependence of the observed variables (i.e., item responses in educational assessments) on the latent attributes.
+The measurement model is accompanied by a so-called $\QQ$-matrix \citep{tatsuoka1983rule}, summarizing which subset of the attributes each observed variable measures or requires.
+The $\QQ$-matrix is often pre-specified by domain experts.